Autumn call is now closed – thank you to all who applied!

 In the application form, you are also asked to provide contact details of two senior academics who can provide references.

 All materials should be submitted in English in a PDF format.
-Note: You can upload max. five files to the recruitment system, each max.
+Adding attachments in secured format is not advised, since they may not open properly.
+You can upload max. five files to the recruitment system, each max.
 5MB.
+Please do not add other attachments than what is required above.

 Review process

-3. Mid- to late April – Joint review and shortlist (outcome will be informed in May)
+3. Mid-September to Early October – General review and shortlist (outcome will be informed later in October)

-4. Early to mid-May – Personal review by supervisors and interviews
+4. Early to mid-October – Individual review and interviews

-6. Late May – Candidates rank the proposals they received
+6. Late October – Candidates rank the Expressions of Interest they received

-7. Early June – Review by the recruitment committee and binding offers
+7. Early November – Review by the Recruitment Committee and binding offers

 Frequently asked questions